tomsherman/fetchy-mcfetch/README.md

 The challenge is open-ended in certain respects.
 I made these assumptions:
 - Time is local to the server instance.
+- Receipts and items must be at least $0.01.
+Zero is not allowed.
 - A specific receipt can be submitted at most once.
 - A receipt can be unique identified by the combination of the retailer, date and time of purchase, total, and items.
 - The API returns a consistent response for the `receipts/process` and `/api/receipts/{id}/points` endpoints.
 Both return the `id` and `points` properties.
 The challenge specifies slimmer payloads but I'm assuming that extra properties are fine.

 ## Potential enhancements
 - Normalize error payloads.
 Depending on the type of error, the shape of the returned value varies.
-- Rework testing code; my no-library approach ended up pretty clunky :/
+- Rework testing code; my no-library approach ended up a little clunky :/